BuzzFeedNews/2017-09-harvey-emissions-update/README.md

 ## Inputs

 The main inputs are the __TCEQ emissions reports__, scraped from [the commission's database](http://www2.tceq.texas.gov/oce/eer/index.cfm?fuseaction=main.searchForm).
-We started with [report number 265500](http://www2.tceq.texas.gov/oce/eer/index.cfm?fuseaction=main.getDetails&target=265500) and incremented the report number until we could find no more reports.
-The raw report pages, as HTML files, are available in the [`inputs/scraped-reports`](inputs/scraped-reports) folder.
+For __recent__ emissions reports, we started with [report number 265500](http://www2.tceq.texas.gov/oce/eer/index.cfm?fuseaction=main.getDetails&target=265500) and incremented the report number until we could find no more reports, as of the morning of Sept.
+14, 2017.
+Those raw report pages, as HTML files, are available in the [`inputs/scraped-reports`](inputs/scraped-reports) folder.

+For the 48 facilities we identified as reporting Harvey-related emissions, we also scraped their reports of emissions events that began or ended in 2015 or 2016, using TCEQ's Central Registry ([e.g.](http://www15.tceq.texas.gov/crpub/index.cfm?fuseaction=iwr.eeincdetail&addn_id=895600322009251&re_id=177634852002163)).
+Those __historical__ emissions reports can be found in the  [`inputs/scraped-reports-historical`](inputs/scraped-reports-historical) folder.

 We also created a text file, [`disaster-declaration-counties.txt`](inputs/disaster-declaration-counties.txt), listing the 54 counties that Gov. Greg Abbott [included on the State Disaster Declaration through Aug.
 27](https://gov.texas.gov/news/post/governor-abbott-adds-additional-4-texas-counties-to-state-disaster-declaration).

-Finally, the file [`reports-to-ignore.txt`](inputs/reports-to-ignore.txt) includes five emissions reports that either (a) predated Harvey's landfall and didn't clearly indicate a connection to the storm, or (b) appeared to be duplicative of previous reports.
+Finally, the file [`reports-to-ignore.txt`](inputs/reports-to-ignore.txt) includes emissions reports that, based on reporting, either appear to be duplicative of subsequent reports or appear to be unrelated to Harvey.

 ## Outputs